The Bull & Bear ManchesterIan Jones, Food and Drink Editor

-Headed up by arguably Britain’s top chef, Tom Kerridge, The Bull & Bear Manchester is the in-house restaurant at The Stock Exchange Hotel, the eagerly-awaited development from Gary Neville, Ryan Giggs, and other famous faces.
+Headed up by arguably Britain’s top chef, Tom Kerridge, The Bull & Bear Manchester is the in-house restaurant at The Stock Exchange Hotel, the widely-praised development from Gary Neville and a bunch of other local famous faces.

-The Bull & Bear is Tom’s first restaurant in the North of England, and judging by the food on offer tonight, we’re incredibly lucky to have him.
+The Bull & Bear is Tom’s first restaurant in the North of England, and judging by the food on offer tonight, his event at MFDF 2021 looks to set to impress.
 Whether you’re a red or a blue, the United Illuminati have done well with this one.